HesselM/rpicross_notes/01-setup.md

 1. Create link to home-folder so we can access our (user-)code easily.

     ```
-    XCS~$ ln -s /media/sf_code /home/pi/code
+    XCS~$ ln -s /media/sf_shared /home/pi/shared
     ```

 ## VirtualBox: DNS Resolving

 1. To allow the XCS to resolve (local) addresses (so we can connect later on to the RPi by using its hostname), we need to set the XCS to use the Host's DNS server.
-    > XCS should be turned off before you can execute this command successfully.
+    > the XCS should be turned off before you can execute this command successfully.

     ```
     HOST~$ VBoxManage modifyvm "XCS-rpi" --natdnshostresolver1 on
     ```

+1. After applying the DNS fix, bootup the XCS.
-2. Additionally, in Ubuntu versions > 16.04 we also need to set the name-server address manually to the VirtualBox DNS ip (`10.0.2.3`).
+1. In Ubuntu versions > 16.04 we need to set the name-server address manually to the VirtualBox DNS ip (`10.0.2.3`) to ensure the DNS will be picked up properly.

     ```
     XCS~$ sudo apt-get install resolvconf